nhs-england-tools/dos-test-database/documentation/CONTRIBUTING.md

     make macos-setup

-The above make target ensures that your MacBook is configured correctly for development and the setup is consistent across the whole team.
+The above make target is equivalent to the `curl` command given earlier and it ensures that your MacBook is configured correctly for development and the setup is consistent across the whole team.
 In a nutshell it will

 - Update all the installed software packages
 - Install any missing essential, additional and corporate software packages